 It’s a terrible feeling when you know you’re close to having to replace your furnace.
 Sadly, it’s part of life, and Rochester homeownership, and so is purchasing a new furnace.
-So when that scary day arrives, where do you start?
+So when that dreaded day comes, where do you start?

-The value of a new furnace will fluctuate depending on multiple factors, such as the lifestyle and behaviors of residents in the home.
-Health problems may also result in air filtration systems, which also helps determine which furnace is right for your home.
-Even interests can help determine which furnace is right for you.
-Does anyone collect art or are you a wine connoisseur?
-Humidity levels can alter the integrity of these products so you may think about purchasing a whole-home humidifier in your HVAC system.
+The value of a new furnace will fluctuate depending on multiple factors, including the lifestyle and habits of residents in the home.
+Health problems may also result in air filtration systems, which also helps determine which furnace is right for you.
+Even interests can help determine which furnace is right for your family.
+Do you collect art or is someone a wine connoisseur?
+Humidity levels can alter the integrity of these products so you may think about purchasing a whole-home humidifier in your heating and cooling system.

 Something else to take a look at is the home’s design.
 How many windows does your home have and which direction are they facing?
-What sort of insulation is currently installed and how efficient is it at trapping air in your home?
-How new the ductwork is, the preferred power (gas, solar, etc.), and even home layout can affect which furnace is right for your home.
+What sort of insulation do you current have and how efficient is it at trapping air in your home?
+How new the ductwork is, the preferred power (gas, solar, etc.), and even home design can help determine which furnace is right for you.

-Strogen's Service Experts will set-up a free consultation where they will come to your home and analyze your current set-up.
-They will go over your options with you and give you a free estimate on a new furnace installation based on your home’s structure and unique features.
+Strogen's Service Experts will set-up a free consultation where they will visit your home and analyze your current set-up.
+They will review your options with you and give you a complimentary estimate on a new furnace installation based on your home’s structure and unique features.

 Something else that will go into determining the price of your furnace is which business you hire to complete the install.
-One company may have your desired system at a lower cost, but be mindful and confirm that they are licensed, bonded, and insured just in case something should happen while they’re on your property.
+One company may have the system you want at a lower cost, but be mindful and confirm that they are licensed, bonded, and insured in the event something should occur while they’re on your property.
 If a contractor who was not insured was injured on your property, you can actually be held liable.

 Ranch House or Smaller

-Up to 2000 square feet and usually one story
+Less than 2000 square feet and typically one story

 Average cost of a heating and cooling system: $6,000 - $15,000